koraytugay/koraytugay.github.io/content/various/maven.md

 A friendly reminider: The `compile` goal is bound to the `compile` phase of the `default` lifecycle.

-### Further Reading
-Read the [Maven Plugins](https://maven.apache.org/plugins/) page to get an overall understanding of plugins.
-Read the [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) documentation to get a better understanding of a specific plugin and the [compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) goal documentation to get a better understanding of a specific goal.

 ### Exec Maven Plugin
 [Exec Maven Plugin](https://www.mojohaus.org/exec-maven-plugin/index.html) is a very useful for plugin that can be used to quickly run Maven projects in development environment.
 This section is a showcase on how such an external plugin can be used.
 Given the following directory layout: